-We coudn't find a national Framework to evaluate teachers' competencies in all 7 countries of the partnership..
-Still, a certain Framework for assessing teachers' competencies already exists in each of the 7 countries.
+We coudn't find a national Framework to evaluate teachers' countries of the partnership..
+Still, a certain Framework for assessing tea competencies already exists in each of the 7 countries.

 In the case of Spain, Italy, Turkey, France and Portugal there is national framework provided by the Ministry of Education.
 In the case of Belgium, they take an international framework called TALES.
 Despite the fact that, in Spain, there is a national framework, they make TALIS too because their national framework is only related to digital skills.